 (d) Quarterfinal, Semifinal, or Final Rounds.
 If any rider has a mishap in the first half lap, the race will be stopped and restarted by the starter.
 If one rider on either team has a mishap after the first half lap, the other three riders must continue.
 If more than one rider on either team has a mishap after the first half lap, the starter shall stop the race and the other team shall be declared the winner.

 2K12.
 Finish.

-(a) In the qualifying round, if one team catches the other, it shall continue and record a time for the distance.
-The team that was caught is eliminated.

-(b) In the quarterfinal, if one team catches the other, it shall continue to record a time so that it can be properly placed in the semifinal.
-The team that was caught is eliminated.
+(a) In the qualifying round, where two teams are on the track at the same time, if one team catches the other it shall continue and record a time for the distance.
+The team that was caught is eliminated. (b) In the first round, if one team catches the other, it shall continue to record a time so that it can be properly placed in the final.
+The team that was caught is eliminated and must leave the track immediately.